dan-watson/mappd-rails-example/README.md

-# Ruby On Rails Engineer Challenge
+# Mappd Rails Example

+An example of using `mappd` inside a rails application with `administrate`

 ## Prerequisites